willnode/blog/index-en.md

 ---
 # You don't need to edit this file, it's empty on purpose.
 layout: home
-lang: 'id'
+lang: 'en'
-permalink: /id/
+permalink: /en/
-title: Artikel
+title: Posts
 ---